MATHS 190/190G : Great Ideas Shaping our World

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 2 hours of lectures, a 1 hour tutorial, 3 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.
+This course is a standard 15-point course and students are expected to spend 10 hours per week involved in each 15-point course that they are enrolled in.
+For each week of this course, you can expect 2 hours of lectures, a 1-hour tutorial, 3 hours of reading and thinking about the content and 4 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).